-1. Any sheep showing evidence/symptoms of the following disease e.
-Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern
+- 1. Any sheep showing evidence/symptoms of the following disease conditions (but not limited to) will not be allowed on the grounds: - a.
+Sore Mouth - b.

-- b.
 Ringworm (unless under treatment by directions of a veterinarian) c.
 Scabies - d.
 Caseous Lymphadenitis (CL)